shruti-mohanty/Portfolio-website/README.md

-This is teh live link of my portfolio: portfolio-website-urnx-git-main-shruti-mohantys-projects.vercel.app
+This is the live link of my portfolio: portfolio-website-urnx-git-main-shruti-mohantys-projects.vercel.app